codino1315/codino/README.md

 # codino

-A A learning platform to learn coding.
+An learning platform to learn coding.